 This document represents the water supply facilities work plan (Work Plan) for Orange County (the County), as required by Chapter 163, F.S.
 This Work Plan includes a water supply summary and subsequent capital improvement plan developed to ensure that adequate water supplies and public facilities are available to serve the water supply demands of the County's growing population.
-An amendment to the County's Comprehensive Policy Plan (CPP) will incorporate this Work Plan as part of the Potable Water, Wastewater and Reclaimed Water element, and additional revisions to related CPP elements (e.g., Capital Improvements) will be recommended for consistency with the Work Plan.
+An amendment to the County's Comprehensive Policy Plan (CPP) will incorporate this Work Plan as part of the Potable Water element, and additional revisions to other related CPP elements (e.g., Capital Improvement, Wastewater, Conservation, Aquifer Recharge, and Intergovernmental Coordination) will be recommended for consistency with the Work Plan.
 Policies regarding the specific Work Plan components can be found in WAT3.1.1 through WAT3.2.4 within the CPP.
 The Work Plan is intended to be a dynamic document, updated by the County every five years, within 18 months after the water management district governing boards approve updated RWSPs [s.
 163.3177(6)(c), F.S.].